 Euodia and Syntyche!
 What do we know about them?
 They were two Christian women who lived in the city of Philippi during the middle of the first century A.D.
 They were faithful believers who had contended at Paul’s side for the gospel.
 Their names were in the book of life.
 And they didn’t get along.

 Apparently, their disagreement had become so great that Paul had heard of it in Rome.
 Was their disagreement threatening to divide the church?
 We don’t know.
 But Paul pleads with them to be of one mind in the Lord.
 And he asks others to help them to resolve their differences.
 It was a significant issue that needed to be dealt with.

 Why Can’t We Just Get Along?

-It is unfortunate that this disagreement between Euodia and Syntyche was not an isolated incident.
-But it has been repeated countless times in the history of the church.
-And it not uncommon in our churches today.
+It is unfortunate that this disagreement between Euodia and Syntyche is not an isolated incident.
+It has been repeated countless times in the history of the church.
 And it’s not just crabby old women who are at fault.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.